 The first light of morning dawned over Mirkwood a few hours later, and Aearion hurried through the hallways of the palace with worry.
-The king had told him specifically that he needed to leave for Rivendell early, and as his closest advisor, it was his responsibility to ensure he completed what needed to be done.
+The king had told him specifically that he needed to start leaving for Rivendell early, and as his chief advisor, it was his responsibility to ensure he completed what needed to be done.
 But Thranduil was not in his room, and with the state of mind he was in, it concerned him greatly.

 Thranduil had fallen asleep leaning back against the pillows of the smaller bed with his eyes closed in deep slumber, an open book in his hands.
 Legolas was also resting peacefully nestled against his father's side with his sturdy arm securely enfolding him.
 A smile appeared on Aearion's face as he silently entered the room and approached the bed, carefully pulling the thick book of stories that Legolas loved so much out of the king's slackened hold before closing it and setting it on the cushioned chair near the window.

 The king was finally getting some much deserved rest in the healing presence of his son, which was important for both of them.
-The trip to Rivendell could be delayed a little longer.
+The trip to Imladris could be delayed a little longer.

 Quiet footsteps were barely heard as a tall figure made its way down the dark hallway.
-Nearly all the inhabitants of the palace of Mirkwood were asleep save this archer and the Elf he was going to see as he made his way toward a tall set of ornate double doors at the end of the hallway his intent blue eyes were set on.
+Nearly all the inhabitants of the palace were asleep save this archer and the person he felt was awake as he made his way toward a tall set of ornate double doors at the end of the hallway his weary blue eyes were set on.
 He had only just returned home after his long journey and the War, but there was something important he had to do before he allowed himself to rest.

-When he heard him enter the room, Thranduil quickly looked up, slowly rising to his feet to face the archer.
+When he heard him enter the room, Thranduil quickly looked up, slowly rising to his feet to face him.
 "Legolas?" he said quietly, taking a small step forward.

-A small smile appeared on Legolas' face as he met his father's gaze.
+A broad smile appeared on Legolas' face as he met his father's gaze.
 "I am home, Ada," he muttered.

 Legolas wrapped his arms around Thranduil tightly, sighing quietly as he closed his eyes for a moment and allowed himself to lean on his shoulder.
 It was a relief to be home and in the arms of his father.
 "I promised you I would return, Ada."

 "Aye, you did, penneth."
 Thranduil pulled back from Legolas a little, still keeping one hand on his arm while the other made its way back to the side of his head.
 "And I am more relieved than you could know that you have returned safely."
 His keen eyes searched his son's face once more, almost as though he was assuring himself that he was truly all right after the unexpected mission he had been chosen to take part in.
 "You must rest.
-You must be exhausted from your travel."
+You must be exhausted from your travels."

 "I wished to see you before I rested, Ada," Legolas replied.
 He had not even stopped at his own room, for he still carried his weapons.
 "Though I must admit it sounds appealing.
 I have missed my bed."

-A small smile appeared on Thranduil's face.
+A small yet somewhat somber smile appeared on Thranduil's face.
 "Would you care to join me for a glass of wine in the kitchens, penneth?" he wondered.

 Legolas returned the smile.
-"It would be my pleasure, Ada," he told him.
+"It would be my pleasure, Ada," he told him earnestly.

-Thranduil watched as Legolas set his bow, quiver of arrows, sword, and knives on the floor at the foot of the bed before removing his cloak, and his gaze saddened slightly.
+Thranduil watched as the prince set his bow, quiver of arrows, sword, and knives on the floor at the foot of the bed before removing his cloak, and his gaze saddened slightly.
 He wondered for a moment what the younger Elf had to endure while on this dangerous task, though he found it was also something he did not wish to know.
-But he replaced the look with another smile when the archer turned back to him, and he placed his hand lightly on his shoulder as they left the room and stepped out into the dark hallway.
+But he replaced the look with another smile when Legolas turned back to him, and he placed his hand lightly on his shoulder as they left the room and stepped out into the dark hallway together.

 Once they reached the kitchens, Legolas sat at the table while Thranduil poured two glasses of wine at the counter, grateful that Galion had still been awake at this hour and had brought the bottle up from the cellar for them.
-He set one in front of his son before sitting on the stool across from him, taking a small sip from his glass.
-They spoke relatively little, both still just relieved to have this time together.
-But soon, once they had each finished their second glass, Thranduil could tell that though he was trying to stay awake, Legolas was growing visibly tired.
+He set one in front of his son before sitting on the stool across from him, taking a small sip from his own glass.
+They spoke relatively little, both still simply relieved to have this time together.
+But soon, once they had each finished their second glass, Thranduil could tell that though he was trying to stay awake, Legolas was growing visibly weary.

-"Get some sleep, ion-nín," the king muttered with a smile, taking his glass from his loose grasp.
+"I believe you should get some sleep, ion-nín," the king muttered with a smile, taking the glass from his son's loosened grasp.
 "You can tell me more about your experience on the morrow."

-Legolas watched as his father washed out the glasses, rising to his feet when he rejoined him.
+Legolas watched as his father rinsed out the glasses, rising to his feet when he rejoined him.
 They left the dark kitchens together, walking in silence until they came to the prince's room.
-Legolas went in first, shortly followed by Thranduil, and the older Elf approached the bed while his son washed his face and rinsed his hair after taking out his warrior braids.
+Legolas went in first, shortly followed by Thranduil, and the latter approached the bed while his son washed his face and rinsed his fair hair after taking out his warrior plaits.
 He then changed from his tunic into his light shirt for sleeping and removed his boots, climbing into his bed under the covers his father had pulled back.
 As soon as his head hit the pillow, he closed his eyes and sighed with content as a smile appeared on his face.

 Thranduil chuckled quietly.
-"Feel better, penneth?" he asked.
+"Do you feel better, penneth?" he asked.

 "If only you knew," Legolas answered, cracking one eye open to look up at him.

-"I have an idea."
+"I have an idea, believe me."
 Thranduil then lifted the blankets so they covered his exhausted son, setting his hand lightly on his shoulder.
-"Pleasant dreams, Legolas."
+"Pleasant dreams, Legolas.
+Losto vae."

 Legolas smiled up at him.
 "Hannon le, Ada," he whispered.

-Thranduil returned the smile, watching as Legolas' eyes glazed over in much-needed sleep.
-He would return his weapons to him once first light came, for rest was what they both needed.
+Thranduil returned the smile, watching as Legolas' eyes once more closed in deep, much-needed sleep.
+He would return his weapons to him once first light came, for rest was what they both needed now.
 The king then leaned down, lightly kissing the younger Elf's head.

 "I am glad to have you home, ion-nín."